Beauty Benefits Of Neem

 Benefits of Neem in Aromatherapy

 Neem oil that’s extracted from neem seeds is rich in medicinal properties.
 It is one of the lesser known aromatic oils, thanks to its unique bitter smell.
 However, it is used in aromatherapy to relieve tiredness, soothe itchy skin and even relieve headaches.
 How does it work?
-Pour a few drops of neem oil in a bowl of hot water and inhale its vapours.
+Pour a few drops of neem oil in a bowl of hot water and inhale its vapors.
 A touch of eucalyptus oil, or rose oil, helps to tone down its overwhelming natural scent.
 Or you could mix a few drops of neem essential oils with carrier oils and massage your skin for a detoxifying and relaxing massage.

 In today’s hectic pace of life, making a paste of fresh green neem leaves while ensuring that they are free of chemical pesticides (and the best quality) is no mean task.
 If you can, do boil neem leaves and make yourself an antiseptic face splash or grind its leaves for some anti-acne pack.
 And also mix it with relevant herbs (methi, tulsi, turmeric, etc) to increase the efficacy of the potion and the end result on the skin.
 It does seem like a laborious task.
 What if it was as easy as replacing your regular cleanser with a neem-infused one?
 Or if instead of procuring leaves, drying and blending them with aromatic ingredients, you just had to mix a powdered blend with rosewater/curd/milk.